mkorycinski/BioTaxIDMapper/README.md

 ## Creating a local database
-O BE FILLED WHEN FUNCTIONALITY IS FULLY IMPLEMENTED
+TO BE FILLED WHEN FUNCTIONALITY IS FULLY IMPLEMENTED

 ## Keeping database up to date
 In order to update local database you can use provided script.
-Remember to set correct path to the database in use, either by overwriting TaxDB class attribute **TaxDB.database_path**.
+Remember to set correct database in use, either by specifying TaxDB class attributes **TaxDB.HOSTNAME** and **TaxDB.PORT**.
 To run script simply type:
 ```
 python UpdateLocalDB.py [PATH_TO_NCBI_DIR]
 ```